Signal Integrity and Why is it Important?

 It is, perhaps, a truism to say that the electronics world never stands still.
 The relationship between the increasing performance of electronic equipment and demands for new applications is more complex than it first appears – are new applications possible thanks to the increased performance of chips, or do new applications drive the development of ever-higher performance electronic circuits?

 However, it is indisputable that devices and the systems they enable continue to increase in performance at an incredible rate.
 One of the ways to increase performance is to drive the clock speed of your processor.
 This will decrease switching times and increase signal speeds and data rates overall.
 However, generally speaking, the faster a system is operating, the more a designer will be required to pay attention to signal integrity (SI) issues.
-This article aims to explain SI in general, consider its causes, and suggest PCB design approaches that will ensure signal integrity.
+This article aims to explain SI in general, consider its causes, and suggest PCB design approaches that will ensure SI.

 In any system, electrical signals pass along different interconnections including the IC die to chip package connection, the package to PCB track, and connections between and through components, including connectors which can have also considerable internal signal paths.
 In simple electronics schematics, a connection is represented by a plain line.
 But in the real world, connections are metal wires or tracks that have resistance, capacitance, and inductance.